balena-io/balena-cli/doc/cli.markdown

 To install the CLI as a standalone binary:

-* Download the latest zip for your OS from https://github.com/resin-io/resin-cli/releases.
+* Download the latest zip for your OS from https://github.com/balena-io/balena-cli/releases.
-* Extract the contents, putting the `resin-cli` folder somewhere appropriate for your system (e.g. `C:/resin-cli`, `/usr/local/lib/resin-cli`, etc).
+* Extract the contents, putting the `balena-cli` folder somewhere appropriate for your system (e.g. `C:/balena-cli`, `/usr/local/lib/balena-cli`, etc).
-* Add the `resin-cli` folder to your `PATH`. ( [Windows instructions](https://www.computerhope.com/issues/ch000549.htm), [Linux instructions](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix),
+* Add the `balena-cli` folder to your `PATH`. ( [Windows instructions](https://www.computerhope.com/issues/ch000549.htm), [Linux instructions](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix),
 [OSX instructions](https://stackoverflow.com/questions/22465332/setting-path-environment-variable-in-osx-permanently))
-* Running `resin` in a fresh command line should print the resin CLI help.
+* Running `balena` in a fresh command line should print the balena CLI help.

 To update in future, simply download a new release and replace the extracted folder.